 defaultSite = 'Last site the user selected'

-The same behaviour as above will occur when the user opens these Forms - they will see that Project and Site is preset.
+The same behaviour as above will occur when the user opens these forms.
+They will see that project and site is preset.
+This is great for times where you want to have a persistent project & site context for the user across multiple forms.

-Note that all Global Values are stored as text, so if you use GLOBALVAL() as an assignment to a Date/Time or Number field, then you will need to convert the value to the correct datatype of the target field.
+You can also use a global value in a formula.
+You can use the GLOBALVAL('keyname') formula function.
+All global values are stored as text.
+If you use GLOBALVAL() as an assignment to a date/time or number field, then you will need to convert the value to the correct datatype of the target field.
 This is done using our TODATE() and TONUMBER() functions respectively.